jskang999/adas_multi_sensor_fusion_tracker/docs/design.md

   - `tracks.csv`
   - `detections.csv`

-  which can be visualized with `tools/plot_tracks.py`.
+  into an `output/` directory at the project root, which can be visualized with `tools/plot_tracks.py`.